-Toujeo® may have additional side effects including swelling, weight gain, low potassium, and injection site reactions which may include change in fat tissue, skin thickening, redness, swelling, and itching.
+Toujeo® may have additional side effects including swelling, weight gain, low potassium, and injection site reactions, which may include change in fat tissue, skin thickening, redness, swelling, and itching.

-Toujeo® SoloStar® is a disposable prefilled insulin pen.
+Toujeo® SoloStar® and Toujeo® Max SoloStar® are disposable prefilled insulin pens.
+It is important to perform a safety test when using a new pen for the first time.
 Talk to your doctor about proper injection technique and follow instructions in the Instruction Leaflet that comes with the pen.

 It is important to ask your healthcare provider how to use the pen before using it.

 The Toujeo SoloStar prefilled pen is based on the award-winning design of the Lantus® (insulin glargine injection) 100 Units/mL SoloStar pen.